-Margolis is the News: Prison ordered in armed robbery of Hartland motel
+Margolis Law in the News: Prison ordered in armed robbery of Hartland motel

 As Reported on Livingston Daily